 What the School Counselor/Homeschool Parent Administrator Must Do:

 1. The school Counselor/ Homeschool Parent Administrator submits the Early Admission Approval Form 2.
-Submission is after confirming that the U# is establised, and verifying that the student’s standardized test score and GPA meet the requirements for Early Admission, and asserting the student’s overall readiness for academic success in college-level courses.
+Located on the forms page under, EARLY ADMISSION-DEGREE SEEKING STUDENTS ONLY.
+Submission is after confirming that the U# is established, and verifying that the student’s standardized test score and GPA meet the requirements for Early Admission, and asserting the student’s overall readiness for academic success in college-level courses.
 Residency and Immunization will need to be confirmed as policy, counselors can assist students as needed.
 The Approval Form 2 is submitted for planning purposes for fall semester and spring semester that will list the remaining courses that are required for high school graduation.
 This approval form ensures that the student is not taking random courses but are courses needed for high school graduation as well as for the major degree of study.

 2. Only Homeschool Administrators/Parents are required to fill out the transcript form.
 Click here for the form, and then submit the completed form via email to firstname.lastname@example.org.
 Please include the student U# in the subject line of the email.

 3. Only Homeschool Administrators/Parents must also submit proof of homeschool registration in a school distrcit or provide a PEP award to email@example.com.
 (Letter from the district, confirmation of registration or Award Letter)